DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ## Type Assertions

-Sometimes you will have information about the type of a value that TypeScript can’t know about.
+Sometimes you will have information about the type of a value that TypeScript can't know about.

-For example, if you’re using `document.getElementById`, TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.
+For example, if you're using `document.getElementById`, TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.

 In this situation, you can use a type assertion to specify a more specific type: